 - one clove garlic, finely minced or pressed

-Note: Because fish sauce is fairly salty, make sure you go easy on the salt content of the basic dish.
+Because fish sauce is fairly salty, make sure you go easy on the salt content of the dish you put it on.